microsoft/BotFramework-WebChat/samples/21.customization-plain-ui/README.md

             </a>
          </td>
          <td>
-           <a href="https://reactjs.org/docs/higher-order-components.html">Higher-order component</a> to expose all Web Chat UI API as props.
+           <a href="https://reactjs.org/docs/higher-order-components.html">Higher-order component</a> that exposes all of Web Chat's UI API as props.
 The <code>connectToWebChat</code> method is very similar to Redux <a href="https://react-redux.js.org/api/connect"><code>connect</code></a> function, and provides access to all of the data required to build a chat component.
          </td>
       </tr>
       <tr>